Ekong Excited as CAF Awards Nigeria Three Points, Fines Libya $50,000

 “3.
 The Libya Football Federation is ordered to pay a fine of USD 50,000.
 The fine is to be paid within 60 days of notification of the present decision.

 “4.
-All other and further motions or prayers for relief are dismissed.”
+All other and further motions or prayers for relief are dismissed,” concludes the statement.

-This decision has now lifted Nigeria to the top of their group now on 10 points from four matches.

 The next test for Nigeria is on November 14, as they face Benin Republic.
 A draw or win in Abidjan would secure an AFCON berth for the three-time African champions, allowing them to clinch qualification with a game to spare.

-Even if they stumble against Benin Republic, a final opportunity remains in their last group game at home to Rwanda.
+Even if they stumble against Benin, a final opportunity remains in their last group game at home to Rwanda.